Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Yolo Processor<a name="yoloNet" id="yoloNet"></a>

 This is a TensorFlow implementation of YOLO.
 It returns a List of Maps, each of which has a `label` stating the type of the object identifiead, a `confidence` specifying on a scale of 0-1 how confident the neural net is that the identification is accurate, and a `location` containing the coordinates for the `top`,`left`, `bottom`, and `right` edges of the bounding box for the object.
 It can also save images with the bounding boxes drawn.
-Its options are:
+The options are as follows.
+Remember to prepend "NN" when using an option in a Query.
 *   pbFile: Required.
 Config only.
 The .pb file for the model.
 *   labelFile: Required.
 Config only.
 The labels for the model.
 *   outputDir: Optional.
 Config and Query.
 The directory in which the images (object boxes included) will be placed.
 Images will be saved as "&lt;year&gt;-&lt;month&gt;-&lt;day&gt;--&lt;hour&gt;-&lt;minute&gt;-&lt;second&gt;.jpg" where each value will zero-filled if necessary, e.g. "2018-08-14--06-30-22.jpg".
 For non-Queries, no images will be saved if not set.
 For Queries, either this must be set in the Query, or this must be set in the config and fileName must be set in the Query for images to be saved.